ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The integer attribute `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
 The `fipslevel` attribute has no meaning if `fipsboot` is absent or `false`.

+The attribute `fipsmodule` is a textual field used to represent the name of the module that was submitted to CMVP for validation.
+The information derived by combining this attribute with the vendor name shall be sufficient to find the associated records in the CMVP database.

 The FIPS status information in PKIX Evidence indicates only the mode of operation of the device and is not authoritative of its validation status.
 This information is available on the NIST CMVP website or by contacting the device vendor.
 As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not submitted this model for validation.
 As another example, a device may be running in a mode consistent with FIPS Level 3 but the device was only validated and certified to Level 2.